juanfernandes/juanfernandes-uk/src/blog/2021-year-in-review.md

 ### Holiday

-We also when on our first holiday since before covid - we managed to book a place at a clamping site in Yorkshire.
+We also went on our first holiday since before covid - we managed to book a place at a glamping site in Yorkshire.
 We had booked it quite early before everywhere in the UK was sold-out.
 It's a lovely site, with only 7 other families onsite at once.
 There was a lake and we hired a canoe for the week, which the kids loved using.

 We stayed in a Bell tent.
 It was great - we had a fire pit and a BBQ where we cooked most of our meals.

 ### Skateboarding

 I wasn't much of a skateboarder when I was young - I was in my teens when I got into it and so didn't spend much time skateboarding.
-But one of my kids wants to learn - so I dusted off my old skateboard and we spent quite a few summer evenings skateboarding in our local tennis courts as we don't have a skate park near us yet.
+But one of my kids wanted to learn - so I dusted off my old skateboard and we spent quite a few summer evenings skateboarding in our local tennis courts as we don't have a skate park near us yet.

 We even visited a skatepark - a first for both of us.
 I have to remember to take it easy as my body is not as young as my mind thinks it is!!

 ### Health and fitness